CAT Teams Do It Best

 Significance of the challenge: Is the challenge to be solved something truly monumental in scope, or is it something far more practical or even mundane?
 The more significant the challenge, the greater the emphasis needs to be on intellect and expertise.
 Conversely, do not bore extraordinary individuals with the ordinary.
 People must be compatible with the tasks required to solve the challenge.

 Number of unknowns: Are we building a new office building or are we building a habitat on Mars?
 The first is a rather ordinary undertaking, having been done countless times before, to the point of few surprises (deterministic).
 The extra-terrestrial objective, however, would be truly groundbreaking, facing many unknowns (non-deterministic).

 While it is easy to see how the criteria apply to ad hoc teams, it is vital that the same criteria be applied to intact teams.
-Most importantly, leadership needs to regularly assess his or her executive team.
-Whether you are planning a three-legged race for a company picnic or designing a racecar, you will get the best results, in the shortest period of time, with the least cost if your teams are cohesive, aggressive and targeted.
+Most importantly, leadership needs to regularly assess their executive team.
+Whether you are planning a three-legged race for a company picnic or designing a racecar, you will get the best results, in the shortest period of time, with the least cost if your teams are committed, aggressive, and targeted.
 CATs do it best.